 The Authority expects that Revenues and other available moneys held in the funds and accounts under the Resolution will be sufficient to pay when due the Principal Installments of and interest on all Bonds, including the Offered Bonds, and Program Expenses.
-This expectation is based, among other things, on the assumptions that: (i) the Issue J Loans will be credit-based Fixed Rate MEFA Loans and will include origination fees and bear interest at rates which the Authority currently believes to be reasonable; (ii) Issue J Loans will be amortized over a maximum of 10 years, commencing on final disbursement, or of 15 years, commencing on the date approximately 45 days after final disbursement. and that borrowers will select between these options in accordance with Authority expectations; (iii) initial Interest-Only Payment Option periods and Deferment Option periods will conform to current Authority volume and academic class distribution expectations; (iv) all original proceeds of the Offered Bonds to be deposited to the Series 2011 Purchase Account and all other amounts becoming available under the Issue J General Resolution to fund Issue J Loans upon issuance of the Offered Bonds will be applied, or committed for application, to finance Issue J Loans by March 31, 2012; and (v) all available Revenues are recycled and used to finance additional Issue J Loans until June 30, 2012.
-The Authority has also assumed that moneys in the various funds and accounts established under the Resolution will be invested prior to application, in accordance with Issue J General Resolution requirements, at rates that the Authority currently believes to be reasonable based upon current market conditions.
+This expectation is based, among other things, on the assumptions that: (i) the Issue I Loans will be credit-based Fixed Rate MEFA Loans and will include origination fees and bear interest at rates which the Authority currently believes to be reasonable; (ii) such Fixed Rate MEFA Loans will be amortized over a maximum of 15 years, commencing on the date approximately 45 days after final disbursement; (iii) such Fixed Rate MEFA borrowers will select between 10-year immediate repayment, 15-year immediate repayment, interest-only repayment and deferred repayment options in a manner that will conform to current Authority volume and academic class distribution expectations; (iv) the Loan Origination Targets will be met and all original proceeds of the Offered Bonds to be deposited to the Series 2014 Purchase Account and all other amounts becoming available under the Issue I General Resolution to fund such Fixed Rate MEFA Loans upon issuance of the Offered Bonds will be applied, or committed for application, to finance such Fixed Rate MEFA Loans on or prior to June 30, 2015; and (v) all available Revenues are recycled and used to finance additional Fixed Rate MEFA Loans until September 30, 2015.
+The Authority has also assumed that moneys in the various funds and accounts established under the Resolution will be invested prior to application, in accordance with Issue I General Resolution requirements, at rates that the Authority currently believes to be reasonable based upon current market conditions.
 The Authority has made additional assumptions with respect to the amounts and timing of prepayments, the level of borrower delinquency and default and the amount of Program Expenses to be due in each year.
 The Resolution limits the amounts of Program Expenses that may be paid annually.
-The assumptions relating to Issue J Loans described in this paragraph relate solely to Issue J Loans financed by the Authority with moneys allocable to the Offered Bonds.
-There can be no assurance that the actual experience of the Issue J Loans and of other Trust Assets will in fact conform to these assumptions.
+The assumptions relating to Issue I Loans described in this paragraph relate solely to Issue I Loans financed by the Authority with moneys allocable to the Offered Bonds.
+There can be no assurance that the actual experience of the Issue I Loans and of other Trust Assets will in fact conform to these assumptions.
 However, the Authority believes that these assumptions are reasonable.
-The Authority has prepared projections of revenues testing a range of assumptions in order to determine the effect of variation of these assumptions on the sufficiency of Revenues to be generated under the Loan Program to pay Principal Installments of and interest on the Issue J Bonds and Program Expenses as part of the process of obtaining the assignment of initial credit ratings to the Offered Bonds.
-See "PLAN OF FINANCING," "RISK FACTORS - Redemption of Bonds," "- Effect of Ratings," "- Performance of the Issue J Loan Portfolio May Differ From Historical Fixed Rate MEFA Loan Performance," "--- Certain Factors Could Potentially Affect Timing and Receipt of Revenues," "- Composition and Characteristics of the Issue J Loan Portfolio May Change" and "-General Economic Conditions" and "THE MEFA LOAN PROGRAM -- General" and "-- Loan Terms" and "AUTHORITY FIXED RATE MEFA LOAN PORTFOLIO."
+The Authority has prepared projections of revenues testing a range of assumptions in order to determine the effect of variation of these assumptions on the sufficiency of Revenues to be generated under the Loan Program to pay Principal Installments of and interest on the Issue I Bonds and Program Expenses as part of the process of obtaining the assignment of initial credit See "ESTIMATED SOURCES AND USES OF FUNDS," ratings to the Offered Bonds.
+"INVESTMENT CONSIDERATIONS - Redemption of Bonds," "- Effect of Ratings," "- Future Performance of the Issue I Loan Portfolio May Differ From Historical Fixed Rate Loan Performance," "- Certain Factors Could Potentially Affect Timing and Receipt of Revenues," "- Composition and Characteristics of the Issue I Loan Portfolio May Change" and "- General Economic Conditions," "THE

+MEFA LOAN PROGRAM - General" and "- Fixed Rate MEFA Loan Terms," "AUTHORITY MEFA LOAN PORTFOLIO," and "ISSUE I LOAN PORTFOLIO."

-Issue J Loans
+Issue I Loans